Tonghak Peasant Revolution: Folk songs

-For the pine and bamboo leaves are green

-We thought it was summer

-But it is freezing with snow.

 In this song, the 'roller' are the Japanese soldiers (who wore blue uniforms).
-The 'Nokdu fields' is Jeon Bongjun, and 'when the Nokdu flower falls' is the execution of Jeon Bongjun.
-The 'jelly seller' are the peasants of Korea.
+The 'Nokdu Fields' is Jeon Bong-jun, and 'When the Nokdu Flower Falls' is the execution of Jeon Bong-jun.
+The 'jelly sellers' are the peasants of Korea.
 'Summer' refers to the Hucheon, the Donghak concept of Paradise, and 'winter' refers to the persecution of the rebels.
-'Why did you come out' refers to the anger of the peasants at foreign intervention.
-This song is sung all over Korea, and seems to have been first sung at the execution of Jeon.
+'Why did you come out' refers to the peasants' anger at foreign intervention.
+This song is sung all over Korea and seems to have been first sung at the execution of Jeon.
 There are many versions of this song, with different lyrics.

 Another song was sung in September, at the revolution's zenith, but was soon forgotten after the fall of the rebels.
-This is in contrast to the Oh Bird, Oh Bird, Oh Roller above.
+This contrasts the Oh Bird, Oh Bird, Oh Roller above.